hehnle/BPMN-Patterns-for-Process-Variability/README.md

 For Camunda 8, this can be done directly in the interface of the connector within the process model.
 For Camunda 7, an exemplary REST call is implemented representing an e-mail send activity.
 The respective properties for the rest call can be configured in an application.properties file.

+## Evaluation
+We conducted expert interviews to evaluate the approach.
+The answers can be found in the folder `Expert-Interviews``.
+The expertes were presented statements for each pattern to which they could express their degree of agreement (1: strongly disagree; 2: disagree; 3: neutral; 4: agree; 5: strongly agree).

 ## License
 [cc-by-nc-nd]: http://creativecommons.org/licenses/by-nc-nd/4.0/